vavardan/OCI-DNS-view/README.md

 &nbsp;

 #### Scenario 2:.
 Spoke to Spoke DNS resolution
-- **web01-p.ssnpweb.vcnprod.oraclevcn.com** in prod Spoke VCN performs nslookup to get an IP address of the **web02-pp.ssnppweb.vcnpreprod.oraclevcn.com** located in the preprod Spoke VCN.
+- The **web01-p.ssnpweb.vcnprod.oraclevcn.com** in prod Spoke VCN performs a nslookup to retrieve the IP address of **web02-pp.ssnppweb.vcnpreprod.oraclevcn.com**, located in the preprod Spoke VCN.
-- Prod VCN resolver evaluates the items in the [VCN resolver order](#VCN-resolver-order) list, with the following order:<br>
+- Prod VCN resolver evaluates the query based on the [VCN DNS Resolver query processing order](#VCN-DNS-Resolver-query-processing-order) as follows:<br
-   •1• Associated Private Views: as there is no Private views association with Prod VCN resolver, it checks the next one.<br>
+   •1• **Associated Private Views** - Since no Private view is associated with the Prod VCN resolver, it moves to the next option.<br>
-   •2• Default Private View: here it contains only self VCN specific DNS records, and prod VCN resolver hasn't DNS record of web02-pp, hence to the next one.<br>
+   •2• **Default Private View** – This view contains only DNS records specific to the Prod VCN.
+Since the resolver does not have a record for web02-pp, it proceeds to the next step.<br>
-   •3• Forwarding Rules: it picks this one, as it contains rule for oraclevcn.com forwarding to the **hub_dns_listener**.
-- The DNS query is then forwarded by the **p_dns_forwarder** in the prod Spoke VCN to the **hub_dns_listener** endpoint, and then to the Hub VCN Resolver.
+   •3• **Forwarding Rules** – The resolver identifies a rule for **oraclevcn.com**, directing the query to the **hub_dns_listener** through the **p_dns_forwarder** in the Prod Spoke VCN.
-- Hub VCN Resolver has all the DNS data/records from all the **Associated private views**, and it responds back (DNS response) to the Prod VM **web01-p**.
+- The Hub VCN Resolver, which has all DNS data/records from the **Associated Private views**, processes the query and returns the DNS response to **web01-p** in the Prod Spoke VCN.
-- After an answer is provided, no further items are evaluated, even if the answer is negative.

 <img src="images/spoke2spoke.gif" width="800" />